Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 Parallel data loading is supported since loading is performed atomically, database commits are made after data verification including taking duplicate records into account.

+### Testing Mode
+The database insertion scripts have a separate testing mode that can be activated using the `--testing` command-line option.
+When testing mode is enabled, database operations will be performed on the testing database as defined in the site configuration file.
+Additionally, operations such as notifications will be directed to their appropriate testing mode settings.
+For example, email notifications will be delivered to testing mode recipients instead of the primary distribution list.

 ### Inserting Location and Meter Records (DEPRECATED)

 Location and meter records are stored in separate tab-separated files and are inserted using separate scripts.